-Once a week, one of the facilitators will be available to answer questions about that week's material, assignment, discussion question and quiz.
+Once a week, the facilitator will be available to answer questions about that week's material, assignment, discussion question and quiz.
 This session is a free format session.
 Students can join for one, some, or all weeks.

-Weekly Office Hours will be held Fridays at 9 PM ET starting Friday, January 19, 2018 through Friday, February 23, 2018.
+Weekly Office Hours will be held Fridays at 8:30 PM ET starting Friday, January 14 through Friday, February 25.